C191068/Khatami_Node.js/README.md

 the way that common js syntax works whatever we put in the export we can access it from anywhere in the application <br>

+so it is upto us to set those values in export object <br>